-All hydro lighting systems have 4 main parts.
+All hydro lighting systems have four main parts.
 These are the bulb, reflector hood, remote ballast, and timer.

 There are two types of bulbs available: High-Pressure Sodium (HPS) and Metal Halide (MH).
 Conversion lamps allow you to switch between the two types of bulbs easily.

 Metal Halide is a good all-around light, and for most vegetables, it will work very well.
 If you can only afford or only have room for one type of bulb, MH is a good choice.
 They cost on average $150 or less for 400 watts.
 These should be replaced at least every two years, but a decrease in efficiency after about fifteen months so may need replacing earlier.

 High-Pressure Sodium bulbs are the best choice for the flowering or fruiting stage of your plants.
 They are more expensive, so are often used in combination with an MH bulb (used during vegetative state) to save money on replacement costs.
 Although they are more expensive initially, HPS bulbs last up to twice as long as MH, up to five years.
 But, like MH lights they do lose effectiveness with use and may need to be replaced as often as every two years based on how much use they get.